OpenDriveLab/OpenScene/README.md

 </center>

+> We will release full semantic labels of grids in future updates for boosting open-vocabulary detection.

 <!---
 We consider occupancy as a unified representation for various sub-tasks within autonomous driving perception, general scene understanding, and embodied robotics.
 The released OpenScene is the largest dataset with occupancy representation.